 ‘Tis the season for traveling to see family and as a result, the possibility of sleep deprivation known as jet lag.
 Don’t let the name confuse you, jet lag can affect you whether you are flying, driving or taking a train.
 Jet lag is a temporary condition that can affect anyone who travels quickly through one time zone or multiple time zones, and subsequently our sleep-wake patterns (circadian rhythm) are disturbed.
 Symptoms of jet lag can include: sleep disturbances, lethargy and fatigue, irritability, confusion, mild depression, loss of appetite, and other feelings and disruptions that affect our daily bodily functions and needs.

-Tips to Avoid Jet Lag
+Tips for How to Avoid Jet Lag

 Our bodies can take up to a day to re-sync, but there are steps that we can take to avoid the worst effects.
 Here are our tips to avoid jet lag: